Porges/ways-to-play/src/games/pigeon-lottery/index.md

  be made illegal nationwide with the passage of the [Gaming and Lotteries Act of 1881](http://nzlii.org/nz/legis/hist_act/gala188145v1881n10273/), where it was listed alongside Fan-Tan.
-The addition of the games was made despite the lawmakers’ lack of knowledge about what the games comprised:
+The addition of the games was made despite the lawmakers’ lack of knowledge about what the games actually were:

 > Our representatives in Parliament seem to have had a good deal of fun over the
 > Gaming and Lotteries Bill on Friday night. […] considerable amusement was